animaleco/BisbalMod/README.md

 # CustomSong

-A mod that plays a sound file when the player moves.
+A mod that plays a sound file while the player is moving.

 I made this mod just for fun, as practice to learn programming.